trovares/trovares_connector/_sources/index.rst.txt

 * Multiple types for a single property.
 * Point data type.
-* Simple lists not supported.
+* Simple lists as properties.

 Other limitations: